the sister nets - World

 national pi day (not PIE) 3.14..........

-the may kinds of pi's out there, the latest Raspberry Pi was released
+the many kinds of pi's out there, the latest Raspberry Pi version

 you have ever thought of dabbling in making your own computer, here